JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 Private equity and alternatives can boost returns but are harder to access

-- **Accredited Investor Status:** Requirements: net worth of over $1 million (excluding their primary residence) or an income exceeding $200,000 (or $300,000 with a spouse) for the past two years with reasonable expectations of the same for the current year.
+**Accredited Investor Status Requirements:** net worth of over $1 million (excluding their primary residence) or an income exceeding $200,000 (or $300,000 with a spouse) for the past two years with reasonable expectations of the same for the current year.

-  Below are examples of lower barrier to entry for private equity provided by ChatGPT"
+Below are examples of lower barrier to entry for private equity provided by ChatGPT:

 - **Private Equity ETFs/Mutual Funds:**
   - [PSP - Invesco Listed Private Equity ETF](https://www.invesco.com/portal/site/us/investors/etfs/product-detail?productId=PSP)
   - [BlackRock Private Opportunities Fund](https://www.blackrock.com/us/individual/products/268217/blackrock-private-opportunities-fund-inc)